 - 47% aren’t clear on their employer’s goals

 Automating your onboarding process with a tool like Ramp ensures you keep new hires engaged and stay on task during one of the most pivotal stages of their employment.

-Our software integrates with popular HRIS and payroll providers like Gusto, Rippling, and QuickBooks to streamline the onboarding and accounting processes for your small business.
-With Ramp's business credit cards for startups, your HR department can roll out enticing employee benefits with just a few clicks.
+Our software integrates with popular HRIS and payroll providers like Gusto and ADP to streamline the onboarding and accounting processes.
+With Ramp's accounting software for startups, your HR department can roll out enticing employee benefits with just a few clicks.
 And because Ramp is built to scale, you can easily update employee spend controls as you hire and promote team members.

 Take a tour of our software to see how you can make the most of your payroll software with Ramp.

 The information you’ll need typically includes, but isn’t limited to: